stefan5441/react-interview-questions/README.md

 // Using the higher order function sayHello(greet); // Output: Hello, world!
 ```
+\
 ## Web Dev Questions
+**Q1:** What is HTTP?\
+**A1:** HTTP is HyperTextTransferProtocol which is a protocol that dictates communications between servers.
+It has headers, body etc.\
+\
+\
+**Q2:** What is Rest API?\
+**A2:** It is a server that is hosting some code that allows you to interact with it.
+It has a specific convention.
+You can do GET/POST/etc. requests to it.\
+\
+\
+**Q3:** What is CRUD?\
+**A3:** CRUD stands for Create, Retrieve, Update and Delete.
+It is basically saying that something has these four features.\
+\
+\
+**Q4:** What is cache?\
+**A4:** Cache is a type of memory.
+When something is accessed often on a page it is optimized by storing it in the cache memory, from which is faster to retrieve.
+A local cache is cache that is stored in your own browser.\
+\
+\
+**Q5:** What are cookies?\
+**A5:** Cookies keeps track of the user's session.
+For example if a user goes on a page, it gets marked as id "5" using cookies.
+When he accesses the page the next day, we can check the cookies and say, hey, it is the used id "5", so we remember him and track his session.\
+\
+\
+**Q5:** What are query strings?\
+**A5:** Query strings are strings that we attatched to the end of an url to get some sort of specific result.
+Usually this is done to APIs.
+Example of this is https://api.example.com/search?q1=react&q2=example, where the query part is ?q1=react&q2=example.\
+\
 ## React Questions

 ## Sources